zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 4. In the directory of your project, run the `mvn package` command to build the project.

 **Notes:**

 * You may need to add more dependencies as required by your service implementation.
 * The information provided in this file is valid for ZoweApimlVersion '1.1.12' and above.
 * If you want to use snapshot version set the __/servers/server/id__ in step 2 to __libs-snapshot__

 ## Configuring your service

 Provide default service configuration in the `service-configuration.yml` file located in your service source tree resources directory.

-The service on-boarding configuration can be externalized as described in detail in [Externalizing onboarding configuration](#api-mediation-onboard-enabler-external-configuration.md)
+**Note:** To externalize service onboarding configuration, see: [Externalizing onboarding configuration](#api-mediation-onboard-enabler-external-configuration.md).

 The following code snippet shows an example of `service-configuration.yml`.
-Some parameters values which are specific for your service deployment are written in #{parameterValue} format.
-In real configuration file provide actual values or externalize the configuration as described in the document linked above.
+Some parameters values which are specific for your service deployment are written in `#{parameterValue}` format.
+For your service configuration file, provide actual values or [externalize your onboarding configuration](#api-mediation-onboard-enabler-external-configuration.md).

 **Example:**